wizardamigos/organization/CONTENT/program.markdown

 [](#english)
 # Wizardry & Magic Spells

-## Everything you need to know about our Magic sessions
+## Everything a wizard needs to know

 We promise to make this learning journey exciting for all future wizard amigos.
 Our learning-by-doing approach will help you get to know the right magic spells and prepare you to become an active problem solver.
 All our learning materials are open source and under a free license:
 * **[magic tools]( summary )**